Finnerex/DiscDownloader/README.md

 Alias : `/disc a`
 Downloads the audio from the given Youtube video to the server.
 Video ID is the string after the "watch?v=" in the link.
+Server must be restarted for changes to take effect.

 `/disc [Name]`
+Alias : `/disc give`, `/disc g`
 Gives the disc that has the given name to the player.

-`/disc reload`
-Alias : `/disc r`
-Reloads the player's resource pack with latest version.
+If config option `require-holding-disc` is true, the player must be holding a disc for the audio to be added to.

-`/disc list`
+`/disc list [Filter (optional)]`
 Alias : `/disc l`
-Lists all of the audio currently downloaded on the server.
+Lists all of the audio currently downloaded on the server that contain the filter (if given).
+Click on a song to give it to the player.
+Click on the trash button to delete the audio.

 `/disc remove [Name]`
 Alias : `/disc delete`, `/disc d`
 Removes audio with the given name.

-`/disc search [Query] [Download top (true/false) (optional)]`
+`/disc search [Query]`
 Alias : `/disc s`
 Searches Youtube with the given query.
-If `Download top` is true, the first result will be added to the server.
-If it is false or absent, a list of search results will be presented to the player.
+Click on a name to download it.
+Click on an ID to copy it for use in `/disc add`

 `/disc purgeAll`
 Deletes all disc audio from the server.